edibotopic/edibotopic-website/content/blog/thinking/2024-08-17-tell-people-what-they-did-for-you.md

 The person receiving feedback should feel encouraged to continue, if the expectation is that they will — in fact — continue.
-Feedback is not only an opportunity to correct mistakes but also to make a personal connection and to create new possibilities.
+Feedback is not only an opportunity to correct mistakes but also to make connections and create possibilities.